×

 We asked people if there is a lot of crime.
 They answered:

 "Like many urban areas, Arima does experience its share of crime.
 The city has been grappling with issues such as theft, burglary, and violent crimes.
 Drug trafficking and gang-related activities also pose significant challenges.
 The local authorities are working hard to combat these issues, implementing various measures to improve safety and security.
 However, it's important to note that crime rates can vary from neighborhood to neighborhood, and not all areas of Arima are affected equally.
-Despite these issues, many residents and visitors still enjoy the city's vibrant culture and community spirit," remarked one expat living in Arima, Trinidad & Tobago.
+Despite these issues, many residents and visitors still enjoy the city's vibrant culture and community spirit," said one expat who made the move to Arima.

 About the Author